brunorijsman/dske-python/README.md

 This repository contains an open source implementation of DSKE inspired by the IETF draft.
-I say "inspired by" because the draft only describes the general approach and not a detailed protocol and because my implementation differs from the draft on some aspects.
+I say "inspired by" because the draft only describes the general approach and not a detailed protocol and because my implementation differs from the draft in some aspects.

 Documentation: